department-of-veterans-affairs/va.gov-team/products/identity/Research/Secondary research/FIDO & FIDO2 and Passkeys.md

 - Simplify account registration for apps and websites, are easy to use, work across all of a user’s devices, and other devices within physical proximity.
 - From a technical standpoint, passkeys are FIDO credentials that are discoverable by browsers or housed within native applications or security keys for passwordless authentication.
 - Passkeys replace passwords with cryptographic key pairs for phishing-resistant sign-in security and an improved user experience.
 The cryptographic keys are used from end-user devices (computers, phones, or security keys) for user authentication.
-- Passkeys that are managed by phone or OS's are automatically synced between the user’s devices via a cloud service.
-The cloud service also stores an encrypted copy of the FIDO credential.
+- Passkeys that are managed by phone or OS's are automatically synced between the user’s devices via a cloud service, which also stores an encrypted copy of the FIDO credential.

-- Single-device passkeys : Designed to be available only from a single device from which they cannot be copied.
+  - Single-device passkeys- Designed to be available only from a single device from which they cannot be copied.
 For example, a physical security key could contain multiple single-device passkeys.
-- Synced passkeys : Passkeys that are synced between user’s devices via a cloud service.
+  - Synced passkeys- Passkeys that are synced between user’s devices via a cloud service.
-- Device-bound passkeys : Those that never leave a single device (including those on UAF apps).
+  - Device-bound passkeys- Never leave a single device (including those on UAF apps).

-### Passkey Info
+## Passkey Info
-1. Discoverable
-Discoverable means the credential contains information about the user (e.g. a user id) and, therefore, enables an authentication flow that does not require entering a username (or any other information).
+1. Discoverable - The credential contains information about the user (e.g. a user id) and, therefore, enables an authentication flow that does not require entering a username (or any other information).
 The user can just click on the “Sign in with a passkey” button and present a passkey to sign in.

 2. WebAuthn - Enables websites to create and use WebAuthn credentials.
 The WebAuthn API gives websites access to built-in client authenticator technology of the browsers and / or operating systems (e.g. Windows Hello) as well as physical security keys.